apache/spark/docs/operators-and-hooks-ref.rst

 :ref:`[1] <integration:AWS-Discovery-ref>` Those discovery-based operators use
 :class:`~airflow.providers.google.common.hooks.discovery_api.GoogleDiscoveryApiHook` to communicate with Google Services via the `Google API Python Client <https://github.com/googleapis/google-api-python-client>`__.
-Please note that this library is in maintenance mode hence it won't fully support GCP in the future.
+Please note that this library is in maintenance mode hence it won't fully support Google Cloud in the future.
-Therefore it is recommended that you use the custom GCP Service Operators for working with the Google Cloud Platform.
+Therefore it is recommended that you use the custom Google Cloud Service Operators for working with the Google Cloud Platform.

 .. _Google: